sebastiendonadio/devopsmlops/chapters/09-chapter7.md

 ###  AutoML for Neural Architecture Search (NAS)

 Neural Architecture Search is where you use AutoML to search for the best (as defined by a loss function) neural network architecture from a set of possibilities.
-For example, Google implements NAS using reinforcement learning or evolutionary algorithms (such as genetic algorithms) to search the vast space of possible neural networks to design neural network architectures.
+For example, Google implements NAS to design neural networks using reinforcement learning or evolutionary algorithms (such as genetic algorithms) to search the space of possible neural network architectures.

 A restriction of AutoML including NAS is that its search space comprises predefined algorithms and hyperparameters that may be subject to the designer’s bias.
-To remove this restriction, Google defined a concept called AutoML-Zero   [[4]](Chapter7.html#ftnt4) [4]    that uses evolutionary algorithms to start from empty programs and use basic math operations as building blocks to construct ML code.
+To remove this restriction, Google defined a concept called AutoML-Zero   [[4]](Chapter7.html#ftnt4) that uses evolutionary algorithms to start from empty programs and use basic math operations as building blocks to construct ML code.
 Next, we list popular open-source AutoML libraries.

 ###  AutoML Open-source Libraries